qrti/shrink/README.md

 DEVICE="/dev/mmcblk0"
 ```

-fill in your linux user name at USER
+fill in your Linux user name at USER
 ```
 USER="your user name"
 ```